Email FacebookTwitterMenu burgerClose thin

 A couple review documents with their estate planning attorney.

-A lawyer who specializes in estate planning won’t necessarily have any unique certifications or titles to distinguish them.
-Rather, they’ll simply refer to themselves as estate planning lawyers or estate planning professionals.
-Their entire practice may be explicitly focused on this specialty.
-They may also discuss the areas within estate planning they have experience in.
+A lawyer who specializes in estate planning won’t necessarily have any unique certifications or titles to distinguish themselves.
+Rather, they’ll simply use the title of estate planning lawyer or estate planning professional.
+Their entire practice may be explicitly focused on this specialty, but either way, ask what areas of estate planning they have experience in.

 Of course, you will need to work with an estate planning lawyer who has passed the bar in your state.
-State-specific expertise is particularly important when it comes to estate planning.
+State-specific expertise is particularly important in estate planning.
 That’s because laws and probate procedures differ by state and locale.

 On a less technical note, you should look for an estate planning attorney who puts you at ease.
 After all, this person will be helping you make what can be difficult and emotional decisions.
 More often than not, you’ll need to disclose a great deal of personal information, including your final wishes.
 This entire process will be significantly easier if you feel comfortable talking to your attorney.